nuria17/COPDHeterogeneity/README.md

 # Data

-Documents showing how the data is organised and the different files used in the study are found in the RawData directory.
+Documents showing how the data is organised and the different files used in the study are found in the Data/RawData directory.

 # Scripts to be run